 We have had an exceptionally hot summer so far in Minnesota.
 While a dietitian can’t predict the weather, July and August are usually our hottest months.
-If just the thought of turning on your stove when it’s 90 degrees out makes you break into a sweat, here are some ideas for easy, nutritious summer meals.

 Here's the archive of Nutritional Nuggets, recipes and nutrition facts you can use every day!
 For the latest Nutritional Nuggets, visit Nutritional Nuggets!

 Healthy, fulfilling snacks can be hard to come by sometimes.
 Whether you’re out and about running errands or at home enjoying your day, nuts can be a great addition to your diet, and many of them are excellent sources of nutrition.

 Do you often find yourself turning to pre-packaged meals when you’re hungry?
 Whether it’s canned, frozen, or made by a grocery store, convenience meals can be a lifesaver.
 They’re convenient and taste good, but they can also be loaded with calories, fat, and sodium.
 Here are some ways to try and make these meals a little more nutritious.